 Test Your BASH Skills By Playing Command Line Games

 We tend to learn and remember Linux commands more effectively if we use them regularly in a live scenario.
-You may forget the Linux commands over a period of time, unless you use them often.
-Whether you’re newbie, intermediate user, there are always some exciting methods to test your BASH skills.
+You might forget the Linux commands over a period of time, unless you use them often.
+Whether you’re a newbie or an intermediate user, you should know there are always some exciting methods to test your BASH skills.
 In this tutorial, I am going to explain how to test your BASH skills by playing command line games.
 Well, technically these are not actual games like Super TuxKart, NFS, or Counterstrike etc. These are just gamified versions of Linux command training lessons.
-You will be given a task to complete by follow certain instructions in the game itself.
+You will be given a task to complete by following certain instructions in the game itself.

 Now, we will see few games that will help you to learn and practice Linux commands in real-time.
 These are not a time-passing or mind-boggling games.
 These games will help you to get a hands-on experience of terminal commands.
 Read on.